DanielEWeeks/Mix_Bayes/README.md

 are generated from the prior distribution as rgamma(L, shape=0.5, scale=(2*s0)), binomial samples are taken, and L chi-square statistics for testing H0: ln(OR)=0 are computed.
-The interval and the point estimates are constructed via FAD for the largest of the L statistics.
+The interval and the point estimates are constructed via FAB for the largest of the L statistics.

 * Wakefield.equivalence.check.r is an illustration of posterior